ToothAndClaw/SlicerAuto3dgm.github.io/README.md

-# SlicerAuto3dgm.github.io
-A website for slicer auto3dgm
+The official website for Slicer Auto3dgm